 - Preheat: Set your oven to 350°F.

-Serving Tips:
+Serving Tips

-Recipes that pair well with the chicken breast:
+Recipes that pair well:

 Ingredients

-- 2 Chicken Breast, Bone-in, Skin on
+- 2 Chicken breast, Bone-in, Skin on

 - 1 Lemon , juiced

-- 1 tablespoon Olive Oil
+- 1 tablespoon Olive oil

 - Salt